 Here is some of the history of the park.

 The Fremantle Park Sport and Community Centre will provide new club facilities for the Tennis, Bowling, and Workers Clubs in historic Fremantle Park.
 It will be governed by the Fremantle Park Sport and Community Board.

 It is now expected that construction may not commence until late 2018, with the opening expected in October 2019.
-The new two-storey building will occupy what is now the bowling green immediately to the Ellen St side of the present Bowling Club building, with the main entrance from Ellen St.
+The new two-storey building will occupy what is now the bowling green immediately to the Ellen St side of the present Bowling Club building (the Samson Pavilion), with the main entrance from Ellen St.